 A weekend before the last week of classes where students celebrate the end of term with concerts, free food, merriment and play on Stine Lake.

 A Gettysburg tradition during which students gather with their friends and head to Servo for a full Thanksgiving dinner extravaganza: unlimited turkey, mashed potatoes, stuffing, pumpkin pie and more.
 The best part is that your professors serve the meal!
 Find out more

-A tradition designed to welcome first-year student into alumni status upon completion of their first semester.
-The highlight of the evening includes an illuminated walk by first-year students to the steps of Pennsylvania Hall, where they present an artistically crafted Class Book to the president and serenade her with the Alma Mater.
+The Twilight Hour is a Gettysburg College tradition designed to welcome first year students into alumni status upon completion of their first semester.
+The highlight of the evening will include an illuminated procession by first year students to the steps of Pennsylvania Hall, where they will present an artistically crafted Class Book to President Janet Morgan Riggs ’77 and serenade her with the Alma Mater.
 Find out more